An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers: Application to the Steady-State Heat Equation

-where $e_{(\cdot)}$ denotes the element number of quad elements (which can be adjacent in this case, because of the structure of these unitaries) and $X_{(\cdot)}$ denotes the corresponding circuit for that element.
-The $\Tilde{X}^{\mathrm{uq}}_{2e}$ expression is shown below:
+where $e_{(\cdot)}$ denotes the element number of non-adjacent quad elements and $X_{(\cdot)}$ denotes the corresponding circuit for that element.
+It must be noted that $e_{(\cdot)}$ can correspond to adjacent elements in $X^{\mathrm{idn}}_{2e}$ and $X^{\mathrm{idn}}_{2e+1}$ circuits, because of the structure of these unitaries.
+However, for consistency with $\Tilde{X}^{\mathrm{idn}}_{2e}$ circuits, we only consider non-adjacent quad elements in the identical non-interacting group element.